osm2go/osm2go/INSTALL.md

 * scratchbox with all the usual stuff
 * liblocation (propietary package from Nokia!)
 * OpenSSL 1.0.2 (https://github.com/osm2go/openssl/releases)
-* recent curl linked against the OpenSSL above)
+* recent curl linked against the OpenSSL above

-CURL
+curl
 ====

 The system curl on the N900 is old as the rest of the system.
 A version that is